-Q: Do you think you will ever meet your birth parents?
+Q: Do you think you will ever meet your biological parents?

-Q: Do you think your birth parents might look like you?
+Q: Do you think your biological parents might look like you?

 A: I want to believe so.